TeleAmb-upla/nieves_auto/README.md

 ## Python script and Docker container

-The export automation script is designed so it can be executed as a normal python script.
+The export automation script is designed so it can be executed as a normal Python script.
 A Dockerfile and its respective image are also provided as an alternative to run the script automatically every day at 3:00 am (local time zone of the server).

 The main script "nieve_sequia_auto.py" can be executed directly in the console by providing the required information as arguments.